FixelAlgorithmsTeam/fixel/_posts/2018-12-22-fixel-recolor-1-ps.md

 [Grab from Internet - Windows]

 There is a nice feature added into [Fixel ReColor][98] once it is used in Windows.
-Actually it is Windows' featurew but still it is nice to know about.
+Actually it is Windows' feature but still it is nice to know about.
 When the user sets the Mode (Source) to `File` and hit `Analyze` a File Picker Dialog is opened.
 This dialog window is the native File Picker of the operating system.
-Nice feature of the File Picker in Windows is being able to grab files from the Internet - HTTP Addresss.
+Nice feature of the File Picker in Windows is being able to grab files from the Internet - HTTP Address.
 So let us say you like an image on the Internet and you want to use it as the Reference Image then:

  1. Copy the HTTP address of the image.